Third quarterback rule

-The third quarterback rule was a rule in the National Football League from 1991 to 2010 that governed the use of a third quarterback in addition to the starter and the backup.
-The rule was abolished for the 2011 season, when the NFL increased the roster size to allow 46 players to dress for a game.
+The third quarterback rule is a policy in the National Football League governing the use of a third quarterback in addition to the starter and the backup.
+It has existed in two iterations.

+The original rule was in place from 1991 to 2010.
 In 2010, the last year the rule was in effect, teams could dress 45 players for game day.
 If they had two quarterbacks dressed for the game, they were allowed to dress a third quarterback who did not count toward that limit.
 However, if the third quarterback entered the game at any position before the third quarter ended, the starter and backup quarterbacks became ineligible to play for the rest of the game.
 The third quarterback, however, could play in the fourth quarter while preserving the eligibility of the starter and backup.
+The rule was abolished for the 2011 season, when the NFL increased the roster size to allow 46 players to dress for a game.

-The full text of the rule was:
+The full text of the original rule was:

 Teams will be permitted an Active List of 45 players and an Inactive List of eight players for each regular-season and postseason game.
 Provided, that if a club has two quarterbacks on its 45-player Active List, a third quarterback from its Inactive List is permitted to dress for the game, but if he enters the game during the first three quarters, the other two quarterbacks are thereafter prohibited from playing.

 Although it is not specifically indicated, the NFL had interpreted its rule to mean that in order to designate a third quarterback, the two on the active roster must both be "bona fide" quarterbacks, not other position players merely designated as quarterbacks.

-The NFL implemented a revised third quarterback rule for the 2023 NFL season in response to the 49ers sustaining injuries to both of their active quarterbacks in the NFC Championship Game.
+The NFL implemented a revised rule for the 2023 NFL season.
 The third quarterback can be placed on an inactive roster spot where he would not use a spot as one of the 48 active players on game day, but has to be on the 53-man active roster and not one of the two elevated practice squad players.
 He may enter the game if the quarterbacks on the active roster are injured or disqualified.
-Unlike with the rule put in place in 1991 if a quarterback from the active roster is medically cleared to enter the game he may do so and the third quarterback must leave the game.
+Unlike with the rule put in place in 1991, if a quarterback from the active roster is medically cleared to enter the game he may do so and the third quarterback must leave the game.